Healthy Lettuce Wraps – PF Changs Recipe (Whole30, Paleo)

 - 1 head bibb lettuce leaves gently removed from stem

 - 1 tablespoon green onions reserved from above ingredients

 - salt to taste

 - sesame seeds

 - thinly sliced green onions

-In a large skillet set over medium heat, heat olive oil.
-When the oil is hot, add onion and cook for about 3 minutes or until beginning to soften, then add mushrooms and cook 3 more minutes, or until onion is translucent and mushrooms are softening.
-Add garlic and cook just until fragrant, about 30 seconds, stirring constantly.
+- Heat large skillet over medium heat.
+When warm, add 1 tablespoon olive oil and swirl pan to coat evenly.
+When oil is hot and shimmering, add diced onion.
+Cook 3 minutes or until onion begins to soften, then add minced mushrooms.
+Cook another 3 minutes or until onion is translucent and mushrooms begin to soften.
+Add garlic and cook 30 seconds, or until garlic is fragrant, stirring constantly.

 - Add ground pork to skillet.
 Cook, crumbling with spatula or wooden spoon, until pork is browned.
 Add shredded carrots and cook, stirring constantly, until carrots begin to soften, approximately 3 minutes.

 - Pour prepared coconut amino mixture into skillet with ground pork.
 Stir until ingredients are incorporated, then add water chestnuts and green onions.
 Cook 3-4 minutes, stirring constantly, then remove skillet from heat.
 Season with salt and black pepper to taste and set aside.

 - Add all sauce ingredients to small bowl and whisk vigorously until ingredients are fully incorporated.